stappersg/vBook/src/start/started.md

 - Hardening your new configuration.
 - Using a third party software like clamAV.

-Let's start our journey in the wonderful world of Mail Transfer Agent.
+Let's start our journey in the wonderful world of Mail Transfer Agents.